-Previous work shows there are at least forty-five coat proteins in B. subtilis [76](33).
-Using sequence similarity criteria, and data from microarrays studies identifying genes of unknown function that are expressed late in sporulation [77, 78](23, 24), we complied an expanded list of 73 genes (see supplementary data and http://sunrays.spelman.edu/bgd/wiki/index.php/QD10), that includes genes we regard as strong candidates for coat protein genes [76, 77](23, 33).
-Over 80% (60 out of 73) of these genes were annotated as spore coat protein genes independently by another group [14](30).
+Previous work shows there are at least forty-five coat proteins in B. subtilis [76].
+Using sequence similarity criteria, and data from microarrays studies identifying genes of unknown function that are expressed late in sporulation [77, 78], we compiled an expanded list of 73 genes (see supplementary data), that includes genes we regard as strong candidates for coat protein genes [76, 77].
+Over 80% (60 out of 73) of these genes were annotated as spore coat protein genes independently by another group [14].

 Analysis of the distributions of protein orthologs among species, i.e. the phylogenetic profile, can give important insights into evolution of these proteins and help identify those proteins with essential functional roles.
-[14][79][71]However, this type of analysis can be misleading if orthologs are improperly identified.
-Because orthologs are genes in different species that are derived from a single ancestral gene (27), an orthologous relationship is by definition determined by phylogeny, using molecular evolutionary measures of gene distance (38).
-However, orthologs are commonly identified in practice by sequence similarity approaches.
-Candidates identified this way are not necessarily derived from the same ancestral gene and, therefore, should be regarded only as provisional homologs.
+Previous profile analysis of spore coat genes were based on sequence similarity approaches [14].
+Because orthologs are genes in different species that are derived from a single ancestral gene [79], an orthologous relationship is by definition determined by phylogeny, using molecular evolutionary measures of gene distances [71].
 Consequently, we used a phylogeny-based approach to identify orthologous distributions of coat proteins (the set of coat protein orthologs among species with sequenced genomes) in 11 Bacillus species.

-The resulting coat protein phylogenetic profiles suggest that coat proteins can be partitioned into those that are evolutionarily conserved or labile (Figure 1).
+The resulting coat protein phylogenetic profiles suggest that coat proteins can be partitioned into those that are evolutionarily conserved or labile (Figure 2).
 The orthologous distribution for each coat protein orthologous group (named after the B. subtilis (Bsu) gene IDs) was generated by assigning 1 to each species with detectable orthologous hits and assigning 0 otherwise.
-The dissimilarities in the coat protein orthologous distributions are significant enough that they can be used to cluster the species in a manner in agreement with the species tree (Figure S1).
+The dissimilarities in the coat protein orthologous distributions are significant enough that they can be used to cluster the species in a manner in agreement with the species reference tree (Figure 1).

-Analysis of sequence characteristics specific to a group of genes can reveal distinctive and shared functional features, as well as evolutionary commonalities.
-Compared to B. subtilis non-coat proteins, coat proteins are shorter than average in length (p=0.013, one-sided t-test).
-They contain an average of 6.8% LCRs, significantly more than do the non-coat proteins (with an average of 3.1%) at a p-value of 0.0088 (Wilcoxon rank sum test).
-Those coat proteins with a relatively large fraction of LCRs tend to be relatively short, but this is the general trend of all of the proteins in B. subtilis (data not shown).
-Among the 73 coat proteins, 24 show disordered regions based on the consensus of three independent methods implemented in DisEMBL {Linding, 2003 #243}(39).
-There is a moderate correlation between LCRs and disordered regions (R2=0.11, p-value = 0.007), suggesting that only a small number of disordered regions in coat proteins are due to repeats.